Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant: Inspiral waveform approximants

-Initial verifications of our \texttt{TaylorF2Ecck} eccentric inspiral approximants within the \texttt{LALSimulation} framework were performed by comparing it with \texttt{TaylorF2Ecch} and the well-established \texttt{TaylorF2} and \texttt{TaylorF2Ecc} inspiral template families.
+Initial verifications of our \texttt{TaylorF2Ecck} eccentric inspiral approximant within the \texttt{LALSimulation} framework were performed by comparing it with \texttt{TaylorF2Ecch} and the well-established \texttt{TaylorF2} and \texttt{TaylorF2Ecc} inspiral template families.
 These checks focused on computational efficiency, waveform amplitude and phase evolution with frequency, and convergence to the quasi-circular \texttt{TaylorF2} approximant as eccentricity approaches zero.
-Further checks were conducted to determine the range of parameter space for which the inclusion of periastron advance becomes important in both matched-filtering searches and parameter estimation.
-Deviations of \texttt{TaylorF2Ecck} from \texttt{TaylorF2}, \texttt{TaylorF2Ecc}, and \texttt{TaylorF2Ecch} were examined in the $m$--$e_0$ and $\eta$--$e_0$ parameter spaces.
-All analyses in this section use a minimum frequency of 20 Hz, a choice discussed in detail in Sec.~\ref{sec:analysis_techniques}.
-Additionally, we use {\bf GW170817-like} parameters obtained from the median values of the posterior distribution from a parameter estimation run with \texttt{TaylorF2Ecck} (see Sec.~\ref{sec:pe_gw170817} and Appendix~\ref{sec:full_gw170817} for details).
+Further checks were conducted to determine the range of parameter space for which the inclusion of eccentricity and periastron advance becomes important in waveform-level comparisons.
+Waveform deviations of \texttt{TaylorF2Ecck} from \texttt{TaylorF2}, \texttt{TaylorF2Ecc}, and \texttt{TaylorF2Ecch} were examined in the $m$--$e_0$ and $\eta$--$e_0$ parameter spaces.
+All analyses in this section use a minimum frequency of $20$~Hz, a choice discussed in detail in Sec.~\ref{sec:analysis_techniques}.
+Additionally, we use {\bf GW170817-like} parameters (specifically masses and distance) obtained from a parameter-estimation run with \texttt{TaylorF2Ecck} on the GW170817 data (more details about parameter estimation in Sec.~\ref{sec:pe_gw170817}).
 It should be noted that \texttt{TaylorF2Ecch} is included in these tests for context only.
-Its waveform behavior will not be elaborated upon in the results of Section~\ref{sec:sanity_check} and it will not be included in the event analysis of Sec.~\ref{sec:pe_gw170817}.
+Its waveform behavior will not be elaborated upon in the results of Sec.~\ref{sec:sanity_check}, and it will not be included in the event analysis of Sec.~\ref{sec:pe_gw170817}.